kofifus/HyperappWebComponent/README.md

 &nbsp;
 ### State change notification

 Here the component notifies the host whenever it's state changes.
-If `externalState` is provided, the component will invoke it the state before attaching to the event `detail` property:
+If `externalState` is provided, the component will invoke it on state before attaching to the event `detail` property:

 ```
 componentApp('counter-', elem => {